Yuichi Nakamaru: Career

 Nakamaru officially joined Johnny & Associates in November 1998 with bandmate Kazuya Kamenashi and agency mates Jin Akanishi, Takahisa Masuda, Taisuke Fujigaya and Ryōichi Tsukada, who were all in the same audition.
 He was a member of four temporary units while still a Johnny's Jr. – Boys Be Ambitious (B.B.A), Musical Academy Dancing (M.A.D), Best Beat Dancing (B.B.D), and Toshi Otoko.

 He joined KAT-TUN when it formed in 2001, and debuted as part of the group in 2006.
-Besides singing and beatboxing in KAT-TUN, he also writes lyrics for his solo songs or duet songs with the other members.
+Besides singing and beatboxing in KAT-TUN, he also wrote lyrics for his solo songs or duet songs with the other members.
 For rap lyrics, he uses the alias Yucci.

 In 2009, he appeared in his first ever leading role in a drama in TBS TV's "Rescue ~Tokubetsu Kōdo Kyūjotai".

 On April 27, 2021, Nakamaru was revealed as the second member in a new Johnny's YouTube channel, ジャにのちゃんねる (Janinochaneru), led by Arashi's Kazunari Ninomiya.